It’s Easier Than You Think to Find Public Hunting Land

 Finding New Hunting Land

 I grew up hunting exclusively on public land (mostly county land and some state lands).
-I’ll admit that it was in northern Minnesota there is still a lot of land to roam without running into other hunters.
+I’ll admit that it was in northern Minnesota where there are a lot of hunting areas near me that I can explore without running into other hunters.
 But I’ve used the approach below to find new hunting lands across the state.
 You can start by simply searching for “public hunting land near me,” “public land near me,” “state hunting land near me,” or some variant into your search browser.
 This will often bring up a good list.
 But sometimes, you want to look deeper.

 Before you keep scrolling, have you subscribed to the newsletter yet?
 You can get this freesent your way immediately.